 The Fund seeks to provide investment results that match, before fees and expenses, the performance of a specific benchmark on a daily basis.
-The Fund's current benchmark is 200% of the performance of the Dow Jones Industrial Average[®] (the "underlying index").
+The Fund's current benchmark is 200% of the inverse (opposite) of the performance of the Dow Jones Industrial Average® (the "underlying index").
 The Fund does not seek to achieve its investment objective over a period of time greater than one day.